eztang00/DisableLocalizedGhostClicking/README.md

 To download from github:

--go to the page with this README file
+-go to the page with this README file (you might be already on the right page)

 -click "Download ZIP" (on the bottom right?)